 Peel Village, Brampton was the first-ever master planned community, which included industrial, commercial and residential development which ultimately spanned over 1,100 acres.
 It consisted of 5,000 houses, seven schools, churches, shopping malls, and a high-rise apartment building.
 The American Motors Company, Benson & Hedges and other blue chip firms housed operations within this community providing over four thousand jobs.

 With the overwhelming popularity of the Peel Village residential development, Charles then purchased land on the West side of Highway 10 and began work on Shoppers’ World Brampton (he had already developed Shoppers’ World Danforth, Toronto).
 By the early 1970’s, it was Canada’s top selling mall per square foot, which was anchored by Simpsons.
-The 1970’s also saw Watson go on to develop high-rise residential buildings on Graydon Hall Drive in Toronto.
+The 1970’s also saw Watson develop high-rise residential buildings on Graydon Hall Drive in Toronto.

-Today, Watson Properties continues to own and develop real estate across Ontario and Southeastern Florida.
+Watson Properties continues to own and develop real estate across Ontario and Southeastern Florida.

 It is a proud member of BILD Toronto and The International Council of Shopping Centers.